dalequark/eloquate/README.md

-Simple web page for analyzing text for word usage, useful for fledging writers.
+Simple web page for analyzing text for word usage, useful for fledgling writers.